TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/hover-cards/hoverArticle.md

 }
 ```

-Now you should be able to color pixel's in if you want just index into your grid get your cells x and y location and then pass it to a draw function using the canvas API.
+Now you should be able to color pixel's in if you want just index into your grid get a cells x and y location and then pass it to a draw function using the canvas API.
 Now the most important part is storing the x and y location this creates the grid but we also store opacity and color.
 But why?
-Well its for compatiblity with the third effect and to make the entire thing smoother we fill every cell with opacity, and later in the `render` function will decrease every frame so colored elments fade away rather then instantly disapearing.
+Well its for compatiblity with the third effect and to make the entire thing smoother we fill every cell with opacity, and later in the `render` function will decrease it every frame so colored elments fade away rather then instantly disapearing when we clear the frame.
 I also stored color in every cell this is to show that if you want you can make the cells different color's then there peer's.

 ### Creating the mouse effect

 Ok so we have defined the grid mathmatically but whats next?
 Well for this we have main three function's.
 First one that iterates over the grid we made and draw's all the cells every frame the 'render', our mouse tracker, and or MouseEffect.
-First we want to track our mouse acoding to its position inside the canvas so we can us it in `MouseEffect` to fill in cells to do that we store our parent's ClientRect and retrive it to subtract against our mouse like so.
+First lets consider the mouse tracker we need to track our mouse acoding to its position inside the canvas so we can us it in `MouseEffect` to fill in cells sourunding it possition.
+So to do that we store our parent's ClientRect(The parent of the canvas) and retrive it to subtract against our mouse like so.

 ```javascript
 function mouseTracker(e: MouseEvent) {